Course Descriptions

 Seminar: International Human Rights - LAWS 8440

 Exposes students to a variety of human rights issues and the responses by international institutions.
-In the Fall the seminar will meet for several sessions in a colloquium format, featuring guest speakers from around the world.
-In the Spring seminar students will complete a paper that satisfies the law school's seminar writing requirement.
+In the fall, the seminar will meet for several sessions in a colloquium format, featuring guest speakers from around the world.
+In the spring semester, students will complete a paper that satisfies the law school's seminar writing requirement.
+1-3 credits, letter graded.

 Seminar: Jurisprudence - LAWS 8128

-This seminar addresses a number of fundamental questions, such as: What is law?
+Addresses a number of fundamental questions, such as: What is law?
 What should it be?
-How is it generated?
-Our readings consist mostly of articles from leading modern/postmodern schools of thought including legal formalism, legal realism, interpretive theory, law and economics, feminist jurisprudence, critical legal studies, law and literature, and legal aesthetics.
+How is it created?
+Our readings consist of cutting-edge articles from leading modernist/postmodernist schools of thought including legal formalism, legal realism, interpretive theory, law and economics, feminist jurisprudence, critical legal studies and law and literature.
+Students who take this course cannot also receive credit for LAWS 7128.
+2 credits, letter graded.

 Seminar: Law and Economics - LAWS 8318